Turu, the Wacky Hen

-Turu, the Wacky Hen (La gallina Turuleca) is a 2019 animated film directed by Eduardo Gondell and Víctor Monigote.
+Turu, the Wacky Hen (La gallina Turuleca) is a 2019 Spanish-language animated musical comedy film directed by Eduardo Gondell and Víctor Monigote.
 The title comes from the popular children's song La gallina Turuleca, itself a Spanish version of the song A galinha magricela by Brazilian songwriter Edgard Poças, and popularized by Los Payasos de la Tele.

 The film had its world premiere at the San Sebastián International Film Festival on 21 September 2019, and was theatrically released in Spain on 1 January 2020 by Filmax and in Argentina on 14 July 2022 by Buena Vista International.
 It received mixed reviews, but won Best Animated Film at the 35th Goya Awards and 8th Platino Awards.

 Premise

-A hen named Turuleca unable to lay eggs finds her life changed when she is sold to an old lady, who discovers the hen can sing.
+Unable to hatch any eggs, a hen named Turuleca finds her life changed when she is sold to an old lady, who discovers the hen can sing.